ztnel/snaps/snap.md

 # Cumulative Guide to Ubuntu Snaps

-This guide is for user reference or an introduction to setting up Snaps on Ubuntu Core 18 LTS.
+This guide is for user reference or an introduction to setting up Snaps on Ubuntu Core 18.

 ## Introduction to SSH